A Spirit of Service

 With an energy like no other, Sophia possesses an exuberant smile and a talkative personality.
 But that wasn’t always the case.
-Originally from South Korea, and not knowing any English but ‘yes’ and ‘no’, Sophia came to the United States in 1982.
-Despite the struggles that she had with reading and writing in English, Sophia sacrificed her ESL education to work to support her family and herself.
+Originally from South Korea, and not knowing any English but ‘yes’ and ‘no,’ Sophia came to the United States in 1982.
+Despite her struggles with reading and writing in English, Sophia sacrificed her ESL education to work to support her family and herself.
 Sophia managed to self-teach herself by listening to English words.
 However, she knew that she needed a stronger foundation.
-Thus, when her friend Ping, who is also another student of LFA, introduced Sophia to LFA, she knew that this would be a great opportunity to learn English from step one.
-Utilizing LFA’s tutoring and ESL classes, Sophia is now an advanced ESL student who can now read young adult books.
+When her friend Ping, another student at Learning For ALL, introduced Sophia to LFA, she knew that this would be an excellent opportunity to learn English from step one.
+Utilizing LFA’s tutoring and ESL classes, Sophia is now an advanced ESL student who can read young adult books.
 Now with the skills she needs, Sophia plans on attending college to further her education.

 New Professionals in America

-Sheila Sadofsky is a current Adult Basic Education (ABE) student here at Learning for All (LFA).
-Before joining LFA, Shelia received and finished her secondary education and soon after entered the workforce and never had the chance to attend to her burning trouble: not being able to understand what she reads.
+Sheila Sadofsky is a current Adult Basic Education (ABE) student here at Learning for ALL.
+Before joining LFA, Shelia received and finished her secondary education and soon entered the workforce but never had the chance to attend to her burning trouble – not being able to understand what she reads.
 It wasn’t until after her retirement that she resumed pursuing her goal of attaining the skill to comprehend reading materials.
-Sheila stated, “I finally had the time, so I took this opportunity to tackle down what I wanted to accomplish most; I want to be able to love and understand what I read.”
-Over the course of three years, Shelia has been able to accomplish four grades worth of reading comprehension.
+Sheila stated, “I finally had the time, so I took this opportunity to tackle what I wanted to accomplish most; I want to be able to love and understand what I read.”
+Over the course of three years, Shelia has accomplished four grades worth of reading comprehension.

 Advanced English in 3 Months

-With a warm and lively spirit, Nilson Nolasco is a friendly face here at Learning for All.
-Before coming to the States, Nilson finished his bachelor’s degree and specialized schooling to become a highly qualified bank manager in Maceió, Brazil where he is originally from.
-He worked with people ranging from common citizens all the way to large corporations.
+With a warm and lively spirit, Nilson Nolasco is a friendly face here at Learning for ALL.
+Before coming to the U.S., Nilson finished his bachelor’s degree and specialized schooling to become a highly qualified bank manager in Maceió, Brazil, where he’s originally from.
+He worked with people ranging from everyday citizens to large corporations.

-Nilson arrived in the States recently without any prior schooling in English, yet within only three months of continuing his education with the ESL curriculum here at Learning for ALL, he has gained more confidence in his English-speaking skills and has zoomed all the way up to the Advanced ESL level.
-Looking back, Nilson states that,“Pronunciation was very difficult at the beginning, and having people understand me outside of this program was a great challenge.”
-Nilson hopes to continue making progress in his ESL classes and utilize the knowledge that he has gained to immerse himself in American culture.
+Nilson arrived in the U.S. without any prior schooling in English.
+Yet, within only three months of continuing his education at Learning For ALL with our ESL curriculum, he has gained more confidence in his English-speaking skills and has quickly moved into the Advanced ESL level.
+Looking back, Nilson states that “pronunciation was very difficult at the beginning, and having people understand me outside of this program was a great challenge.”
+Nilson hopes to continue making progress in his ESL classes and utilize his gained knowledge to immerse himself further in American culture.

-“I like (it) here!
-I learn pronunciation, grammar, and conversation.
-They offer (us) a good opportunity to improve our English… Here, I can make more friends, and I can apply what I learn here to further studies and find a better job.”
+“I love it here at Learning For ALL!
+I learned pronunciation, grammar, and conversation.
+They offer us a great opportunity to improve our English.
+Here, I can make more friends, and I can apply what I learn here to further my studies and find a better job.”